Joeystaten11/CSC301Fall2018/Unit4/Unit4.2Notes.md

 Another way to recognize an `INNER JOIN` is to locate the following very common pattern: Look for one table to act as a "lookup table", sometimes called a "parent" table, and there is another "child" table that uses some sort of code or abbreviation to refer back to the primary key of the parent table.

 ### 4.2.1 INNER JOIN Example: Simple lookup table
 In the *World* database, suppose we want to find out which Country each City is in.
 We want to list each *City* and its Country *Name*.
-However, the *City* table only lists the country's *Code8 but not the country's *Name8.
+However, the *City* table only lists the country's *Code* but not the country's *Name*.

 In this example, *City* is the child table and *Countries* is the parent table, or lookup table.
 Notice how the *Code* shown in the *City* table matches up to the PK (*CountryCode*) column of the parent table.
 This is what we mean when we might say, "The child table refers back to the parent table."